 |

-Curry, koma coffee, honey, maple syrup, vinegar, cream, butter,
+Curry, koma coffee, honey, maple syrup,

-goat/sheep cheese, chicken, gelatin, organs, venison, fish, wild
+chicken, gelatin, organs, venison, fish,

-duck, triticale, millet, kasha, amaranth, brown rice, pumpkin seed
+amaranth, brown rice, pumpkin seed oil,

-oil, grape seed oil, sunflower oil, pine nuts, canola oil,
+grape seed oil, sunflower oil, pine nuts,

-spinach, fava beans, black-eyed peas, string beans, wax beans,
+peas, string beans, wax beans, zucchini,

-zucchini, chutney, rhubarb, coconut, guava, dry fruit, figs, and
+chutney, rhubarb, coconut, guava, dry fruit,

-dates.
+figs, and dates.

 |